-Laboratories than cannot meet the standards internally may use external resources to meet the requirements (e.g., outsourcing, partnerships).
+FSSPs than cannot meet this standard internally may use external resources to meet the requirements (e.g., outsourcing, partnerships).

-American Academy of Forensic Sciences aafs.org
+American Academy of Forensic Sciences

 This factsheet is made possible through the following financial assistance award 70NANB21H097 awarded to AAFS from U.S. Department of Commerce, National Institute of Standards and Technology